“Hidden under wild ferns on Howth. Below us bay sleeping.

 Old Irish Goat Society

-Organized in the Burren, County Clare, the original Old Irish Goat Society formed in 2006.
+Organized in the Burren, County Clare, the original Old Irish Goat Society was formed in 2006.
 Lacking necessary support, the group disbanded and later reconvened in 2012 in Mulranny, County Mayo, Ireland.

-Observations of curious looking feral goats were noted.
+Observations of curious-looking feral goats were noted.
 Ray Werner, a primitive goat expert based in London, flew to the west of Ireland and joined fellow researchers.
 Three goats were caught, and DNA was obtained.
 Clinical proof established that the goats were descended from a pure herd that belonged to the ancient breed assumed lost.

 In 2013, the mission of the Goat Society was actualized, and the sanctuary opened in Mulranny.
 A breeding program was established to ensure that one of the most unique and ancient symbols of Ireland’s remarkable heritage would be preserved for future generations.